zahrajoulaei/PicTrivia/Readme.md

 ## Overview

 **PicTrivia** is a simple game made with JavaScript.
 You have 10 seconds to look at a set of pictures, remember their positions, and then try to guess their positions correctly.
 This single-page application also includes a form.
 When users win the game, they can submit the form to claim their prizes.

-## Demo

-check the liv demo here:

 ## Features